 The saying ‘too much of anything is good for nothing’ seems to be quite appropriate here.
 The ideal quantity of daily intake varies from person to person.
 Next time you want to eat cucumber, keep in mind these negative effects of this cooling fiber rich veggie.

+Hope you liked our post on side effects of cucumber.
 Have you ever experienced any negative effects after eating cucumber?
 Share your views with us in the comments section below.

 - 5 Serious Side Effects Of Pomegranates